 - Rechargeable batteries contain heavy metals and should never be thrown in the trash or put in municipal or commercial recycling bins.
 These are found in cell phones, cordless phones, laptops, tablets, some digital cameras, camcorders, UPS battery back-ups, some toys, baby monitors, power tools, robotic vacuum cleaners, and emergency medical equipment.
 Also, rechargeable toothbrushes, razors, flashlights and hand-held vacuum cleaners, plus rechargeable batteries that can be recharged with a battery recharger.
 AT&T, Best Buy, Home Depot, Lowes, RadioShack, Sears, Staples, Target, & Verizon Wireless accept Nickel Cadmium (Ni-Cd), Nickel Metal Hydride (Ni-MH), Lithium Ion (Li-ion), Nickel-Zinc (Ni-Zn), small Sealed Lead Acid (Pb) batteries (up to 11 pounds).
 For more information and options for recycling rechargeable batteries, go to www.call2recycle.org.

 BEER AND SODA PACKAGING

 Although it looks like paper boxboard, beer and soda packaging contains plastic (to stay strong when wet) and is NOT recyclable.

 Working bicycles in good condition can be offered to charities (search online via “bicycle donation”) or private organizations (e.g. www.pedalpeople.coop) that will use them, or may be gifted to individuals via free via an online sharing group (e.g. Freecycle.org or a Buy Nothing Facebook group).
 For recycling options, see “scrap metal.”

 See more info under “Vehicles.”
 Boats might be accepted in bulky waste collections at some municipal transfer stations, or if metal, at scrap metal dealers.
 Call first.
-All automotive type fluids must be drained.
+All automotive type fluids must be drained and properly disposed of.

 BOTTLE CAPS & LIDS

 Plastic caps & lids are recyclable only if fastened to a plastic bottle/jar/jug/tub.
-Loose tops should be placed in the trash; small items cause safety hazards and shutdowns at recycling facilities because they get caught in the sorting equipment.
+Loose plastic tops should be placed in the trash; small items cause safety hazards and shutdowns at recycling facilities because they get caught in the sorting equipment.
 Metal lids, like those from glass jars, should be attached to the container.
 Metal lids from food cans should be pushed inside the can or recycled loose.